Our support services

 Country Grocer Men’s Health Day – annual education and testing event

-This year’s Country Grocer Men’s Health Day provided our community with 430 free PSA tests.
+In 2016, our Country Grocer Men’s Health Day provided our community with 430 free PSA tests.
 27 of those test results were elevated, with 5 of them at a higher risk for prostate cancer.

 Through this same testing, we detected 156 men with elevated cholesterol levels.